Bradley-Hunter/helloWorld/README.md

 # Overview

-This is a basic hello world program that demonstrates the ability to set up Visual Studio Code, Python, and Git/Github.
+This is a classic Hello World.
+The purpose was to demonstrate my development environment with Visual Studio Code, Python, and Git/Github.

 Click on the link for a demo: [Software Demo Video](https://youtu.be/BvFPHYmsaIAe)